Straight to the Point

 True, the blender jar drips when you try to pour from it and the lack of a tamper means that you have to stop it more frequently to scrape down the sides when making things like nut butter, but those are minor flaws in an otherwise superb product.

-Best for Smoothie-Drinkers: The Breville Boss Superblender
+The Best High-End Blender for Smoothie-Drinkers: The Breville Boss Superblender (Discontinued)

 While the Breville Boss didn't quite stack up to the Vitamix or BlendTec in terms of pure blending or crushing power, it came awfully close and excelled in one important area: it had the best pre-set functions.
 With a single touch of a button, the blender produced silky-smooth smoothies and shakes even with the toughest ingredients like kale or raspberry seeds.
 It also has the most solid feel to it, with a great brushed aluminum look that fits in well with other appliances of that style.